Woodland Montessori School

 AMI Primary Guide

 Brigid graduated with her BA in Theatre Arts from Gonzaga University in 2010 and received her AMI certification from Montessori Northwest in 2017.
 From 2013 to 2016, she worked as a Montessori preschool assistant and as a lead teacher in an Early Learning Center.
 Brigid joined Woodland in 2016 as an assistant and became a Lead Guide in 2017.
-In addition to working as a Guide at Woodland, she also manages the Volunteer and Scholarship programs.
+In addition to working as a Guide at Woodland, she also works as the Director of Communications.

 Each Guide and classroom is supported by an Assistant.
 At Woodland Montessori School, we are so fortunate to have incredible assistants who help create and support a nurturing, beautiful, and safe environment for each child.